 logging arrival and departure times of aircraft to produce the computer

 movement log book.
 FDMS terminals are located in both Aerodrome and Approach

 Radar ATSA and ATCO working positions enabling data to be entered as required.

-Ronaldsway Notices to Airmen (NOTAMs) giving perenant information on changes
+Ronaldsway Notices to Airmen (NOTAMs) giving pertenant information on changes

-to published information are produced on the sytstem for dissemination
+to published information are produced on the system for dissemination world-wide

 Tower Flight Progress